-This date has been very important for Hall of Fame defenseman.
-One of the best of his generation learned he was switching teams and perhaps the greatest of all-time signed his first professional contract.
+This date has been very important for Hall of Fame defensemen.
+One of the best of his generation learned he was switching teams and perhaps the greatest of all time signed his first professional contract.
 The THW time machine is waiting to take us back through the years and relive all the best memories from Sept.
 3.

 Orr made an immediate impact by winning the Calder Trophy for being the top rookie of the 1966-67 season with 13 goals and 41 points.
 The following season, he helped the Bruins qualify for the postseason for the first time since 1959.
 He also won the Norris Trophy for being voted the best defenseman of the league.
 This was the first of his seven straight Norris Trophy wins.